-On the driver door, there is a visible warning lamp which shows the "Safe" system status.
+On the driver door, there is warning lamp visible from outside the vehicle through the window which shows the "Safe" system status.

 We will know that "Safe" system is activated by the flashing warning lamp.
-The indicator will flash on all vehicles, fitted and nor fitted with an alarm, until they unlock.
+The indicator >> will flash on all vehicles, fitted and nor fitted with an alarm, until they unlock.